 Stop wondering whether or not the website you’re browsing is safe.
 Use HTTPS Everywhere!

 HTTPS Everywhere is the result of a collaborative effort between The Tor Project and the EFF.
 The plugin automatically rewrites requests to direct you to HTTPS-secured sites.
 So if your browsing takes you to unsecured areas of a website, HTTPS Everywhere will redirect you to the encrypted HTTPS site and keep your sensitive data from leaking.

-We hope this helps!
-If you have any questions about any of the mentioned software, just leave them in the form of a comment below and we’ll do our best to get back to you.
+Hope this helps you!
+If you have any questions about any of the mentioned software, just leave them in the form of a comment below, and ExpressVPN will get back to you.